0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2023-02-25-Cyber Defenders - BlackEnergy.md

 0x000000000098003f 00               DB 0x0
 ```

-So here we will see from the output of `malfind` that there is suspicious process which is `svchost.exe` but how?. we can see VadS Protection: `PAGE_EXECUTE_READWRITE` which means the memory region is writable and executable but what that's means that means that the executable not normally loaded it's injected ! also as we see Magic number: A 2-byte value (0x4D5A) that identifies the file as an executable file in the MZ format. can we prove that ? of course. let's dump it using `malfind -p 880 -D ./` and go to virustotal to see what we will get.
+So here we will see from the output of `malfind` that there is a suspicious process which is `svchost.exe` but how?. we can see VadS Protection: `PAGE_EXECUTE_READWRITE` which means the memory region is writable and executable but that means that the executable is not normally loaded and it's injected! also as we see Magic number: A 2-byte value (0x4D5A) that identifies the file as an executable file in the MZ format. can we prove that ? of course. let's dump it using `malfind -p 880 -D ./` and go to virustotal to see what we will get.

 [![1](/assets/images/CTF-WriteUp/BlackEnergy/1.PNG)](/assets/images/CTF-WriteUp/BlackEnergy/1.PNG)

-so this is the process shows the highest likelihood of code injection.
+so this is the process that shows the highest likelihood of code injection.
+We can also see that we now deal with the famous Rootkit BlackEnergy as it's obvious from the name of the challenge.
+Black Energy is a sophisticated rootkit that has been used by cybercriminals to target various organizations and critical infrastructure systems, particularly in Ukraine.
+It was first discovered in 2007 and has since undergone several updates and modifications to make it more difficult to detect and remove.

 Flag : <span style="color: #909090">svchost.exe</span>

 # #6 There is an odd file referenced in the recent process.
 Provide the full path of that file.

 We can use the PID of the process `880` and search for handles of this process.
-Handles can be used to determine the relationships between processes, identify open files and network connections, and locate hidden or malicious processes. we can use `handles` plugin and speciify the PID of the process and filter only files since we know from the question that we need to find file `handles -p 880 -t File`.
+Handles can be used to determine the relationships between processes, identify open files and network connections, and locate hidden or malicious processes. we can use `handles` plugin and specify the PID of the process and filter only files since we know from the question that we need to find file `handles -p 880 -t File`.

 ```
 Offset(V)     Pid     Handle     Access Type             Details